grzeimann/TSDRP/README.md

   -fl FLAT_LABEL, --flat_label FLAT_LABEL
                         The objet name for flat files (default: "FF")
 ```

-### Required Calibrations and Instrument Setup
-Calibration data required: Bias, Flats, and Arcs (ThAr).

-The echelle and prism setups supported by the pipeline will be filled in soon to aid users for instrumental setup.

 ### Examples
 For reductions, it’s best to process one night at a time.
 The code works within a directory structure rooted in a base folder (rootdir).
 See the example below.